How to name a child as a life insurance beneficiary

 List a custodian

-A custodian serves as the guardian of the assets intended for the minor child, making way for valid transfers under the Uniform Transfers to Minors Act.
+A custodian serves as the guardian of the money and assets intended for the minor child, making way for valid transfers under the Uniform Transfers to Minors Act.
 A properly designated custodian may make decisions concerning those assets so long as the choices are in the best interests of the minor child.
-Once the child becomes of age, the assets are turned over to him or her, and the custodian no longer has a role to play.
+Once the child becomes of legal age, the assets are turned over to him or her, and the custodian no longer has a role to play.

 Name a living trust as beneficiary

 Another way to avoid the potential challenges of naming a child as a beneficiary is to name a trust instead.

 A revocable trust, also known as a living trust, is a popular estate planning tool that you can use to indicate who will receive your assets when you die.
 Assets held within a trust are commonly things like money, a house, life insurance, retirement plans and more.
 A trustee manages the trust and ensures the correct individuals receive their benefits in the event of your death.
 (You may also need to work with an attorney to ensure that all of your existing assets from various financial institutions are included in the trust.)

 The “living” and “revocable” in this trust’s name refer to the fact that you can adjust which assets are in the trust and who the beneficiary is as your circumstances or wishes change.
 Knowing that you can work with a trustee to add or remove assets or make a change to beneficiary designations over time can give you peace of mind.